DCT

 VII.
 Analyst’s Conclusion: Key Questions for the Case

-- A core issue will be one of definitional scope: can the claim term "disallowed," in the context of a "differential traffic control policy," be construed to cover the data restriction or de-prioritization functions of modern mobile operating system features like "Data Saver," or does the patent require a more absolute form of blocking?
+• A second key question will be one of definitional scope: Can the term "disallowed," in the context of the patent, be construed to cover the potential throttling or de-prioritization of background data performed by the Android OS, or does it require a complete block of network traffic?